The pro-nilpotent Lawrence-Krammer-Bigelow representation: Loop braid groups

 \begin{notation} Loop braid groups (and their variations) are often also known as \emph{welded} braid groups, and the corresponding notation $\LB$ is synonymous with $\wB$.
-We adopt the slightly dissonant convention of using the name \emph{loop braid groups}, since we use their interpretation as loops of configurations of loops in an essential way, but the notation $\wB$ instead of $\LB$, since this is the notation used in the key reference \cite{DPS} for our proofs. \end{notation}
+We adopt the slightly dissonant convention of using the name \emph{loop braid groups}, since we use their interpretation as loops of configurations of loops in an essential way, but the notation $\wB$ instead of $\LB$, since this is the notation used in the key reference \cite{DPS} for our proofs.
+We also refer the reader to \cite{Damianijourney} for a complete introduction to the equivalence between the notions of \emph{loop} braid groups and of \emph{welded} braid groups. \end{notation}

-In this section, we construct the pro-nilpotent representations of the loop braid groups $\wB_n$ and extended loop braid groups $\exwB_n$ listed in Table~\ref{table:pro-nilpotent-representations}.
+In this section, we construct the weakly pro-nilpotent representations of the loop braid groups $\wB_{n}$ and extended loop braid groups $\exwB_{n}$ listed in Table~\ref{table:pro-nilpotent-representations}.
 As in \S\ref{s:SBn}, the input in each case is a split fibration sequence \eqref{eq:input-fibration-sequence-repeated} whose induced split short exact sequence of fundamental groups is the top row of diagram \eqref{eq:ses-with-quotient-repeated-again-again} below.
 By Lemma~\ref{lem:general-recipe-weakly-pro-nilpotent}, this induces a weakly pro-nilpotent representation of $\Gamma$ via the construction of \S\ref{s:general-recipe} as long as the inclusion $\varphi \colon K \hookrightarrow G$ is eNCP.
 By Corollary~\ref{coro:lifting-eNCP} and Remark~\ref{rmk:lifting-eNCP}, a sufficient criterion for this is the existence of a quotient $G'$ of $G = K \rtimes \Gamma$ that is surjective when restricted to $K$ and zero when restricted to $\Gamma$:

 and such that the lower central series of $G'$ does not stop.
 As in \S\ref{s:SBn}, we will find such a quotient $G'$ in each case using the results of \cite{DPS}.